 Recommendation: For easier maintenance, use these options:

-- Whitelist by using a custom header.
+- Add the IP addresses to your allow list by using a custom header.

 Daily JSON listings for IP addresses